How much is gap insurance in Missouri?

 Does gap insurance cover leased cars in Missouri?

-Missouri gap insurance covers leased cars when the driver owes more than the car's current market value.
-You can remove gap coverage once your vehicle is worth more than what you still owe.
+Missouri gap insurance covers leased cars when the driver owes more than the vehicle's current market value.
+You can drop gap coverage once your car is worth more than what is owed.

 Tip icon You might also be interested in